Who We Are

 Our Mission

-Stopping intimate partner violence before it begins.
+Stopping interpersonal violence before it begins.

 About Jamie